Resources

 A Guide to Self-Care Ebook.

-A Guide to Building Emotional Intelligence (EQ).
+A Guide to Emotional Intelligence (EQ).

 Disclaimer: Please use these resources thoughtfully and with caution and discretion.
 These resources are general suggestions and not all may be helpful or applicable to you.
 Self-help resources and support groups are not a substitute for professional assessment and treatment.
-These resources may change over time and I will do my best to update regularly.
-I am not personally invested in, nor stand to profit from, any of the recommendations provided.

 Mental Health Resources